Pantheon+ constraints on dark energy and modified gravity: An evidence of dynamical dark energy: Models

 where $a(t)$ and $\mathrm{K}$ denote the scale factor at cosmic time $t$ and the Gaussian curvature of spacetime, respectively.
 Inserting Eq.(\ref{1}) into the Einstein field equation, we obtain the Friedmann equations governing the background dynamics of the universe as

 where $H\equiv\dot{a}/a$ is the Hubble parameter, dot is the derivative with respect to $t$, and $\rho_i$ and $p_i$ are energy densities and pressures of different components including radiation, baryons, DM and DE.
 Since focusing on the late-time universe, we neglect the radiation contribution to the cosmic evolution.
+Notice that we use the units $8\pi G=c=1$ throughout this study.

 Since the nature of DM and DE is still not clear, in order to solve some cosmological tensions, it is natural to guess that there may be an interaction between DM and DE in the dark sector of the universe.
 To realize the mechanism, one can build a decaying vacuum model \cite{Wang:2004cp} by considering a modified matter expansion rate $\epsilon$ during the evolution of matter $\rho_m=\rho_{m0}\,a^{-3+\epsilon}$, where $\rho_{m0}$ is present-day matter energy density.
 The Hubble parameter of this model reads as